SergioFinix/sentinala-dapp/README.md

-# Sentinala DApp - DeFi Trading Vaults Platform
+# Centilena DApp - DeFi Trading Vaults Platform

 A decentralized application (DApp) built on Scroll that allows users to deposit funds into vaults managed by professional traders.